StevenButtifint/route-finding-visualizer/README.md

 - How to use Lightweight Java Game Library (LWJGL)
 - How different search algorithms work and compare
-- Refined my Java skills particularly the utilisation of classes and switch expressions
+- Refined my Java skills particularly the utilisation of enum classes and switch expressions

 [Back To The Top](#route-finding-visualizer)